ksartamonov/task-manager-api/README.md

 # task-manager-api
-Ф REST macro service for scheduling tasks.
+A REST macro service for scheduling tasks.